pbek/QOwnNotes/webpage/src/contributing/translation.md

 Just [drop the project owner a message on Crowdin](https://crowdin.com/profile/pbek) or as a [GitHub issue](https://github.com/pbek/QOwnNotes/issues) if you want to translate QOwnNotes to a new language.

-If you want to add new translations to existing languages you can do so right away.
+If you want to add new translations to **existing languages** you can do so right away.

 ## Proofreading

-If you are a very good speaker of an already translated language that has not been proofread yet, we are grateful for your help making the QOwnNotes experience more reliable and convenient.
+If you are an excellent or even native speaker of an already translated language that has not been proofread yet, we are grateful if you help making the QOwnNotes experience more reliable and convenient by checking and if necessary, correcting unapproved translations.
+You need to ask the owner for the permission to be a proofreader for your language.

 Click here to see if your language is among the translated ones!